wyndchyme/mc3ds-modern/README.md

    - For JPN:
    000400000017FD00
 7. Move the 'romfs' folder you created earlier into the folder you created in step 6.
-8. If you are in the USA region, move the file named 'code.ips' into the folder you created in step 6 as well.
-If you are in EUR or JPN, skip this step.
-9. Open your console's microSD card using a microSD card reader or an FTP client.
+8. Open your console's microSD card using a microSD card reader or an FTP client.
-10. On the root (highest level) of your microSD card, there should be a directory named 'luma'.
+9. On the root (highest level) of your microSD card, there should be a directory named 'luma'.
 Enter that directory and look for a directory named 'titles'.
 If the 'titles' directory is not present, create it.
-11. Enter 'titles' and move the folder beginning with **'0004'** from step 6 into the 'titles' directory.
+10. Enter 'titles' and move the folder beginning with **'0004'** from step 6 into the 'titles' directory.
-12. Launch Minecraft: New Nintendo 3DS Edition.
+11. Launch Minecraft: New Nintendo 3DS Edition.
 If the game displays the new Mojang Studios logo (**not** the default black and red Mojang logo from the vanilla game) then the modpack has been applied successfully.

 ### UPDATING MODERNIZATION MEGAPACK FROM SOURCE FILES
 **NOT RECOMMENDED**